NDSU-Information-Technology/ndsu-web-template/src/components/typography/index.md

 ---
 layout: component
-title: Generic Content Component
+title: Typography
 ---

 ## Basic Usage

-Each component must have the CSS class `generic-content`.
  It is recommended to use the HTML element `section`.
 Under each component, it is **highly recommended** that you have a title.
 You can add title by using either the HTML element `h3`, `h4`, or `h5`.

 Basic DOM Structure:
 * `section.generic-content`